SSWConsulting/SSW.Rules.Content/rules/packages-up-to-date/rule.md

 Running `npm outdated` returns an overview of your packages versions showing:
 - The **current** version your project is using
-- The **wanted** version.
-E.g. The maximum version of the package that satisfies the semver range specified in package.json
+- The **wanted** version, i.e. the maximum version of the package that satisfies the semver range specified in package.json
 - The **latest** version of the package

 The packages output from this command will also show up in different colours: